 Unpacking The Facts About Special Needs Trusts With Griffin & Cain, Attorneys at Law, PC

-At Griffin, Cain & Herbig, Attorneys at Law, PLLC, we are estate planning and special needs trusts attorneys ready to get to work for you.
+At Griffin & Cain, Attorney at Law, PC, we are estate planning and special needs trusts attorneys ready to get to work for you.
 We dedicate our time and effort to the people of Conroe, and all across the Houston-The Woodlands-Sugar Land metropolitan area.
 We help people with challenging situations, such as family members with special needs and build plans that help their loved ones get the care they need.

 What is a special needs trust?